BUFFINGTON: Being prepared for pandemic will take planning

 Based on past pandemic data, a serious outbreak could infect around 30-40 percent of the population; how quickly that happened would be critical in how the county responds.
 If the infection took place over a period of weeks, the medical response would be eased.
 If it happened quickly, medical facilities could be overwhelmed.

-While the exact mortality rate of the COVID-19 is still being investigated, it seems to be 1-3 percent rate of those infected.
-That would translate to around 300-900 deaths in Jackson County in a worst case situation.
+While the exact mortality rate of the COVID-19 is still being investigated, it seems to be 1-to-3-percent rate of those infected.

 •••